invesdwin/invesdwin-context-persistence/README.md

 Socket (loopback)              Records:    94.37/ms  in  90491 ms    => using this as baseline DatagramSocket (loopback)      Records:   113.54/ms  in  88078 ms    => ~20% faster than TCP Named Pipes                    Records:   137.14/ms  in  72917 ms    => ~50% faster than TCP
+ChronicleQueue                 Records:   288.45/ms  in  34668 ms    => ~3 times faster than TCP
 LockedReference                Records:   784.74/ms  in  12743 ms    => ~8 times faster than TCP
 ArrayBlockingQueue             Records:  1602.05/ms  in   6242 ms    => ~17 times faster than TCP
 ArrayDeque (synced)            Records:  1803.10/ms  in   5546 ms    => ~19 times faster than TCP